skimit/sia-ms-stanford/README.md

  - `java -cp 'build/libs/stanford-corenlp-1.0-all.jar:stanford-corenlp-3.7.0-models.jar' it.skim.Main`
  - `curl -X POST --data-binary @test.json localhost:3000/`

+Examples of input and output values are in available in the `tests` directory.
+To run the tests, add `stanford-corenlp-3.7.0-models.jar` to the classpath and then run `gradle test`.

 Docker (optional)

  - `docker build -t skimit/sia-ms-stanford .`